-The mechanism that works behind cooling and heating our homes seems to be a complicated one to many but in reality the basics of heating and air conditioning are quite understandable concepts.
-An HVAC system which stands for Heating Ventilation and Air Conditioning aims to make the indoor environment comfortable.
+The mechanism that works behind cooling and heating our homes seems to be a complicated one too many but in reality, the basics of heating and air conditioning are quite understandable concepts.
+An HVAC system that stands for Heating Ventilation and Air Conditioning aims to make the indoor environment comfortable.

-HVAC system is divided into four categories which come in different sizes and specifications that fit into your home or business.
+HVAC systems are divided into four categories which come in different sizes and specifications that fit into your home or business.

 1. Heating and cooling split systems